-From welcoming new clients to sending a client intake form, review the eight best practices in new client onboarding.
+From welcoming new clients to setting expectations to sending a client intake form, review the eight best practices in new client onboarding.

 The sales call went smoothly, the prospect is a great fit, you sent the contract, your new client signed it, and they paid the deposit… now what?
 Do you send them your client intake form or discovery questionnaire?
 I hope not.
 How the project starts will set the tone for the entire project, your relationship, and their perception of your business.

 Instead of just sending over an intake questionnaire, you need to welcome your clients to the project and your business in a powerful and professional way through a carefully-crafted new client onboarding system.

 - Learn what onboarding is and what to include in your onboarding process

 - Learn how to create and automate your client onboarding process

 The primary thing to remember about onboarding is that it is first and foremost about client care, support, and education.
 Then, if done right, it will also free up your time, reduce project hours, and increase profitability.

 Before setting up an onboarding system in your business, it’s imperative that you understand the eight client onboarding best practices I’ve learned over the past seven years:

 Setup your client onboarding system to begin the minute the client pays their deposit.
 Send a friendly welcome message right away and share what they can expect — don’t make your clients wait and wonder what happens next.